Skip to main content

 Notes

-• create accepts an optional request body with integration_attributes.
+• create accepts an optional request body with variant_id and integration_attributes.

 • respond requires conversation_id; message is optional.